News

 In practice, this means that the pension you earn over a scheme year will be increased on 6 April in the subsequent year, and then again on 6 April each year until you retire or leave the scheme.
 So, if, at the beginning of the year following the one in which you have earned £1,500, Treasury Orders are 2%, the pension you have earned will increase by 3.5% to £1,552.50.
 The following April, the figure will be increased again, in line with that year’s revaluation rate.

-If you leave the 2015 NHS Pension Scheme before you’re entitled to claim your retirement benefits, this annual revaluation exercise stops.
+If you leave the NHS 2015 Pension Scheme before you’re entitled to claim your retirement benefits, this annual revaluation exercise stops.
 Instead, when you retire and start drawing your pension, you’ll be entitled to “Pensions Increase” to protect its value against the cost of living which is currently CPI

 Alternatively, you don’t have to start drawing your pension even once you reach SPA.
 You can continue to build up pension rights in the scheme until you reach age 75 with late retirement factors applied which will increase your pension payment for drawing your pension after SPA; there are no limits on the number of years of pensionable earnings that you can build up towards your final pension.

-What the scheme costs
+What the NHS 2015 Pension Scheme costs

 Members make pension contributions based on their pensionable earnings, with higher earners paying higher contribution rates; these rates are set against the NHS’s nationally-agreed pay rates.
 Contributions are deducted from your pay before tax, so you receive tax relief on your savings; this approach could mean you pay less tax, though this will depend on your contribution rate, how much you earn and the income tax rate you pay.